electron/electron/docs/tutorial/progress-bar.md

-Setting the parameter to negative values (e.g. `-1`) will remove the progress bar, whereas setting it to values greater than `1` (e.g. `2`) will switch the progress bar to intermediate mode (100% complete).
+Setting the parameter to negative values (e.g. `-1`) will remove the progress bar, whereas setting it to values greater than `1` (e.g. `2`) will switch the progress bar to indeterminate mode (100% complete).

 See the [API documentation for more options and modes][setprogressbar].